Pros and cons of outsourcing versus managing it yourself

-Doctors are fond of complaining that they didn’t go to medical school to practice business, but independent physicians do spend much of their time on their practices’ finances.
+Doctors are fond of complaining that they didn’t go to medical school in order to practice business, but independent physicians do spend much of their time on their practices’ finances.

 That requires mastering revenue cycle management (RCM), the financial process practices use to administer all the functions associated with claims processing, payment, and revenue generation.

-Difficult though it may be, efficient and disciplined RCM is key to a practice’s ability to remain independent.
+Difficult thought it may be, efficient and disciplined RCM is key to an independent practice’s ability to remain so.
 “Effective revenue cycle management isn’t going to guarantee your practice’s financial success, but neglecting revenue cycle management might result in its failure,” says Melissa Lucarelli, MD, a family physician in Randolph, Wis., and a member of the Medical Economics editorial advisory board.

 A move to outsourcing

 As RCM becomes increasingly demanding, more practices are turning to vendors to handle part or all of it.